 - This module can substitute Calculus and Linear Algebra II after consulting academic advisor. - Methods of this course are applied in the module Mathematical Modeling. - The second-semester module Linear Algebra provides a more rigorous and more abstract treatment of some of the notions discussed in this module.

-Assessment type: Written examination Length/duration: (120min)
+Length/duration: (120min) Weight: 100 %

 8.1.7 Discrete Mathematics